barillamar/test/README.md

-Certainly!
-Below is an example README file for your Python package on GitHub.
-I've included explanations and sample code for each of the functions you've described.

----

 # Baseball Analysis Python Package

 This Python package provides functionalities to analyze baseball player metrics such as called strike rate, swing and miss rate, slugging percentage, on-base percentage, and batting average in each part of the strike zone for players in a lineup.
 Additionally, it offers tools to visualize strike zone data.